 Text message marketing can help your healthcare practice to keep working efficiently, improving wait times, and providing better patient care.

-Besides enabling more effective scheduling and internal communications, patients benefit from reminders, updates, and advice that support their treatment and answer their concerns.
+Besides enabling more effective scheduling and internal communications, patients benefit from reminders, updates, and advice supporting their treatment and answering their concerns.
 SMS enables more involved patient care between appointments, creating a convenient channel of communication for patient issues.